ulises-jimenez/Reddit-Comment-Grabber/Data-Grabber/README.md

 Sample_data.csv :        A sample of the data collected from running the script

-Sample_of_pages_grabbed.csv : A sample of the page data passes between methods in the Comment_Data_Script.py Script.
+Sample_of_pages_grabbed.csv : A sample of the page data passed between methods in the Comment_Data_Script.py Script.